 Qualifying With Lender That Has No Overlays

-The Gustan Cho Team at CrossCountry Mortgage has no overlays on the following:
+The Gustan Cho Team at Loan Cabin Inc. has no overlays on the following:

-- You do not have to pay outstanding collections and charge offs to qualify for FHA Loans.
+- Do not have to pay outstanding collections and charge offs to qualify for government and conventional loans

 - NON-QM Loans for borrowers one day out of foreclosure and/or bankruptcy

 - Bank statement loans where no W2s, 1099s tax returns required

 Credit Scores Versus Mortgage Rates